The Artistry of Igbo Dressing: Traditions, Transformations, and Timeless Elegance

 In traditional Igbo society, women typically did not cover their breast areas.
 Maidens would wear short wrappers adorned with beads around their waists, along with necklaces and other ornaments.
 The combination of beads and vibrant wrappers was not only a form of decoration but also a means of self-expression.

-See also IGBO BURIALS: Honoring Tradition and Remembering the Departed
+See also IGBO MUSIC: Rhythms of Tradition and Innovation

 Wrappers for All: Unisex Elegance